Socrates: Living the Good Life

 Before Socrates, philosophy was largely concerned with questions that we now associate with science: what is the world?
 And how do we experience it?
 But Socrates lived in Athens at a troubled time.
 He was a veteran of the Pelopenisian War, a war that Athens had lost to the rival state of Sparta.

 Unlike democratic and artistic Athens, Sparta was an oppressive militaristic state.
-The Spartans imposed the rule of the “Thirty Tyrants”, a pro-Spartan oligarchy that would impose Spartan rule and wipe out Athenian democracy.
+The Spartans imposed the rule of the “Thirty Tyrants”, a pro-Spartan oligarchy that would attempt to wipe out Athenian democracy.
 It’s estimated that the Thirty Tyrants murdered up to 5% of the Athenian population before being deposed.
 Athens regained its sovereignty but the once mighty state was scarred by its humiliating defeat.

 A War Veteran

 As a war veteran and a man who lived through the political upheavals of defeat, Socrates had witnessed the follies of human conceit.
 His dialogues are more concerned with the question “how should we live?”
 This changing of priority revolutionised philosophy.
-Socrates raised questions that were so awkward, so controversial, that the Athenian State condemned him to death.
+Socrates raised questions that were so awkward, so controversial, that the Athenian elites wondered what they could do to silence him.